Agile methodologies – from pandemic response to ongoing business operations

 Creativity and innovation

-In an uncertain and rapidly evolving environment, agile organizations can take advantage of combined skills alongside the strengths of different personalities and varied experiences and backgrounds.
+In an uncertain and rapidly evolving environment, agile organisations can take advantage of combined skills alongside the strengths of different personalities and varied experiences and backgrounds.
 To find new solutions to problems, businesses need creativity and different perspectives.

 Connecting delivery and strategy